-Consider an exam in which student s answers question q either correctly $x{sq} = 1$ or incorrectly $x{sq} = 0$.
-For a set of N students and Q questions, the performance of the students is then given in the $Q \times N$ binary matrix \mathbf{X} .
+Consider an exam in which student s answers question q either correctly $x{qs} = 1$ or incorrectly $x{qs} = 0$.
+For a set of N students and Q questions, the performance of all students is given in the $Q \times N$ binary matrix \mathbf{X} .
 Based on this data alone we wish to evaluate the ability of each student.
 One approach is to define the ability a_s as the fraction of questions student s answered correctly.
 A more subtle analysis is to accept that some questions are more difficult than others so that a student who answered difficult questions should be awarded more highly than a student who answered the same number of easy questions.
 A priori we do not know which are the difficult questions and this needs to be estimated based on \mathbf{X} .

 To account for inherent differences in question difficulty we may model the probability that a student s gets a question q correct based on the student's latent ability α_s and the latent difficulty of the question δ_q .
-A simple generative model of the response is
+A simple generative model of the response is where $\sigma(x) = 1/(1 + e^{-x})$.
+Under this model, the higher the latent ability is above the latent difficulty of the question, the more likely it is that the student will answer the question correctly.